nahusznaj/twilio_sms_app-python/readme.md

 # Create a Twilio SMS app with Flask

-In this tutorial I'll walk you through the steps to create a simple but fun app with Twilio that sends quotes and cat photos by SMS/MMS.
+In this tutorial I'll walk you through the steps to create a simple but fun app with Twilio that sends SMS with meaningful quotes.

 # Set up